mrbinky3000/responsive_carousel/README.md

 ####cssAnimations (boolean)
 If the browser supports css3, then we use the much faster css3 transitions.
 Otherwise, fall back to slower (on older devices) jQuery animations.

+####nudgeThreshold (integer)
+The minimum amount of pixels the user must drag the target before we force a slide one unit to the left or right.

+##Change Log

+#### Version 0.3.0 - 9/6/2012
+- Added "nudgeThreshold" option so people can slide to the next slide with a little flick instead of dragging half the distance of the entire slide.
+I think this improves the user experience.
+- Updated example 1 so that people can use their mouse to drag the carousel on non-touch screens.